mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

 ### Elasticsearch Hello world

-* Create plugin main class extended from `AbstractPlugin`, define name (line 7) and description (line 9) for your plugin.
+* Create plugin main class extended from `org.elasticsearch.plugins.AbstractPlugin`, define name (line 7) and description (line 9) for your plugin.
 Since we want to build REST endpoint we have to import `org.elasticsearch.rest._` and add method `onModule(module:RestModule):Unit` (line 11).
 Elasticsearch dependency injection is based on Google's DI framework [Guice][guice], it will call this method and pass `RestModule` instance, so you can register your class which containes definition of REST action.

 ```scala
 package hw.elasticsearch